-- Meanwhile, place 2 Tbsp. of tallow and torn silverbeet to the Thermomix bowl (no need to wash first), and cook for five minutes.
+- Meanwhile, place 2 tablespoons of tallow and torn silverbeet to the Thermomix bowl (no need to wash first), and cook for 5 minutes (Varoma/reverse/speed soft).
 Season with salt and pepper.

 - Cook the eggs in the frying pan, and serve as above.

 Licorice Root Can Provide the Foundation for a Healthy Sausage

 Licorice root is a perennial herb that originates from the Mediterranean, and is noted for its glycyrrhizin content, a compound 50 times sweeter than sugar — which is why this recipe uses a very small amount of the ingredient only.
 It is the same compound used in licorice confectioneries as well.
 In addition to licorice’s sweet flavor, you’ll be surprised to know that its root can provide health benefits, such as:

 - Improved digestive health: Consuming licorice root may have a positive effect on digestive conditions that cause irritation, such as acid reflux.
 Thanks to its potent antibacterial properties, it can help prevent stomach ulcers caused by H. pylori bacteria.